GitSimonVetter/Biorhythmus-Projekt/README.md

 Biorhythmus is a tool to generate data based on your age(birthdate).

-Biorhythmus was a school projekt, the formula is a demonstration of my skills.
+Biorhythmus was a school projekt, the formula is a demonstration.
 The Code is written in C# and displayed language is german.